harrymatthews50/ich_lerne_deutsch/README.md

 # ich_lerne_deutsch
 This is a simple package for building German vocabulary.
-It imeplements several different exercises for recalling wor ddefinitions, noun genders, plural forms and Partizip 2 of verbs.
+It implements several different exercises for recalling word definitions, noun genders, plural forms and Partizip 2 of verbs.
 The word lists are completely customisable and editable.
 I have provided a few already of A1 level nouns verbs and adjectives and adverbs.
 Much of this is borrowed from [here](https://github.com/patsytau/anki_german_a1_vocab).
 Thank you Patsy.

 ## Installation